VR-Tracker/Plugins/README.md

 ### FAQ
 Check our FAQ for the common questions, if you have any issue, post it on the git or send us an email at : support@vrtracker.xyz

-## Versioning
+## Release

-Find the different information the [version](https://github.com/VR-Tracker/Plugins/releases)
+Find the different information the [releases](https://github.com/VR-Tracker/Plugins/releases)

 ## Contributing